prmr/SoftwareDesign/modules/Module-02.md

 Although simple, the use of a comparator object introduces many interesting design questions and trade-offs.

-First, it comparator classes are **defined as standalone top-level Java classes**, the code of their `compare` methods will not have access to the private members of the objects they compare.
-In some cases the information available from access methods is sufficient to implement the comparison, but in many situations implementing the `compare` method will require access to private members.
+First, if comparator classes are **defined as standalone top-level Java classes**, the code of their `compare` methods will not have access to the private members of the objects they compare.
+In some cases the information available from accessor methods is sufficient to implement the comparison, but in many situations implementing the `compare` method will require access to private members.
 In such cases one option is to declare the comparator classes as [nested classes](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) of the class being compared:

 ```
 public class Card